HVAC humidity control is critical in summer

 How does summer humidity impact health?

-According to the EPA, humidity is an important component of air quality.
+According to the EPA, humidity is an important component of air quality, which impacts our bodies and our health.

 The presence of high levels of water vapor in the air can cause health problems, especially breathing difficulties.
 In high humidity conditions, people report symptoms such as: